eProsima-Private/AML-Tools/docs/rst/demos/queens_embedding.rst

 #######################

 In this section we describe step by step how to create an embedding.
-We illustrate the process by creating an embedding for the N-Queens Completion Problem.
+We illustrate the process by creating an embedding for the `N-Queens Completion Problem <https://github.com/eProsima-Private/AML-Tools/tree/main/resources/demos/queens_embedding.py>`.

-The amldl package provides all the functions needed to build an embedding.
+The ``amldl`` package provides all the functions needed to build an embedding.
 For the N-Queens Completion Problem we use the following functions:

 * **Descriptor**: object that represents the embedding.
 It works as a Python context manager.
-AMLDL functions only work within such context.
+AML-DL functions only work within such context.
 * **ADD**: commit a duple to the embedding.
 * **APP**: append an element to the end of a vector.
 * **C**: create a constants.